 I thought it would be a good idea to put a picture of a wren on front of the box so the birds know who it’s for.

-I’m also writing the hanging instructions on the underside for future reference.
+I’m also writing the hanging instructions (best location, distance from ground) on the underside for future reference.

 Printing and Attaching Images to Wood

-To create the wren picture, I used a photograph, applied the watercolour effect in Photoshop Elements, and printed it on my inkjet printer.
+To create the wren picture, I used a photograph, applied the watercolor effect in Photoshop Elements, and printed it on my inkjet printer.

 To keep the ink from running, I let the printout dry thoroughly, and then applied Scotch Guard spray to both sides.